 Social Security credits play a crucial role in determining eligibility and benefit amounts for various programs:

-• Retirement Benefits: The number of credits influences the benefit amount, taking into account total earnings, the highest annual salaries over a 35-year period, and retirement age.
+- Retirement Benefits: The number of credits earned affects the benefit amount, considering total earnings, the highest annual salaries over a 35-year period, and the age at which an individual retires.

-• Disability Benefits (SSDI): A sufficient number of credits is required to qualify for Social Security Disability Insurance (SSDI).
-Insufficient credits may prevent access to these benefits, which can contribute to higher poverty rates among individuals with disabilities.
+- Disability Benefits (SSDI): A certain number of credits is needed to qualify for Social Security Disability Insurance (SSDI).
+Not having enough credits can prevent access to these benefits, potentially contributing to higher poverty rates among people with disabilities.

-• Survivor Benefits: Family members may be eligible for survivor benefits based on the deceased’s credits, with up to 10 years of work required depending on the deceased’s age at the time of death.
+- Survivor Benefits: Family members may qualify for survivor benefits based on the deceased’s credits, with up to 10 years of work required, depending on the deceased’s age at the time of death.

 Additional Changes in 2025